Ever feel the disconnect between buying your groceries for the Thanksgiving meal, then dropping some loose change into the kettle for the needy?

 This year, need is everywhere.

-So, I write a check to my local food bank equal to my spending on my family’s Thanksgiving dinner.
+So, every Thanksgiving, I write a check to my local food bank equal to my spending on my family’s holiday meal.

 I challenge you to do the same.